 Our most recent graduating class featured six students from South Africa, Angola and Kenya.
 In addition to English, the students spoke a variety of languages, including: Xhosa, Lingala, Somali, Swahili and Portuguese and had a variety of professional experience.

-While they started all the way back in February, the Bank’s involvement with this cohort started in mid-March.
-Last month, our lessons, led by Androscoggin Bank employees, were centered on job search strategies, aspects of interviewing, and the process of creating a resume.
-Arguably the most exciting day was when each student individually visited our Sabattus Street location to shadow the branch team and see what it was like “behind the line”.
+While they started all the way back in February of 2023, the Bank’s involvement with this cohort started in mid-March.
+Our lessons, led by Androscoggin Bank employees, were centered on job search strategies, aspects of interviewing, and the process of creating a resume.
+Arguably the most exciting day was when each student individually visited our branch team and see what it was like “behind the line”.
 On the final day of the program, students put their newly found knowledge to the test as we conducted mock interviews along with three other local financial institutions.

 After passing their final exam, graduating students were all given Today’s Teller and Work Ready certificates from LAE.
-Our proud graduates attended a ceremony on the evening of June 6th and can be seen pictured below.
+At the same ceremony, LAE awarded the Bank with their Community Partner Award for our work on the program.

-Moreover, we are delighted to announce that we anticipate two graduates joining us as employees at Androscoggin Bank.
-Bongi Sanduku and Lukoki Kalukembi will be joining us both on June 20th as Client Service Representatives.
+Nonetheless, the most fulfilling part of this journey was when students Bongi Sanduku and Lukoki Kalukembi joined our AB team as Client Service Representatives.
 It is an exceptional feeling for our entire team to have delivered on our goal of providing tangible career opportunities to our students.

-In recognition of our efforts, LAE awarded the Bank with their Community Partner Award at the graduation ceremony.
-We are so proud of the quick progress this program has made and cannot wait to see how it expands, both with LAE and with other financial institutions.
+We are so proud of the quick progress this program has made and cannot wait to see how it continues to expand.
+The second session with ten new, deeply engaged students, just kicked off and five financial institutions are now involved.
 Ultimately, this partnership has the potential to continue recognizing, supporting and developing banking talent throughout the LA community, with unprecedented access and opportunities.
 It is abundantly clear that our newest Mainers have tremendous skillsets and bring so much value, which can be applied at a variety of businesses, including ours.